FitzwilliamMuseum/egyptiancoffins/_senuitef/index.md

 ## Brief description

-The long boards grouped under this accession number belong to the coffin of Senu-itif.
+The long boards grouped under this accession number belong to the coffin of a person named Senu-itif.
-(FN Name not in Ranke, Personennamen) The boards from the short sides may belong to a different coffin.
-The long boards, with their four vertical columns, conform to Willems' type IV, while each short end piece with its single vertical column belongs to type III.

-The latter also give the name of a different person, Warethetep, confirming the impression that they belong to another coffin.
-Since the coffin comes from a tomb that contained several burials, it is possible that, while emptying the tomb, pieces from two different coffins were merged together for selling to a museum.

-(CHECK WITH WOLFRAM: but it wasn't being sold to a museum; it went to Hilton Price; Janine B has suggested that the coffin may have got messed up when it was being assembled originally).
+However, the boards from the short sides give the name of the owner as Warethetep.
+The texts on the long boards are arranged in four vertical columns.
+This is an arrangement that Wolfram Grajetzki suggests is later in date to the arrangement of the texts on the short boards, which are written in a single vertical column.

+It is not clear why two people are named on these fragments of coffin.
+The tomb in which they were found contained several burials, so it may be that two coffins were confused by the people clearing out the tomb.
+Or perhaps the parts were wrongly assembled originally.
+Another option could be that the short ends of the coffin were taken from an earlier coffin that was no longer needed, but the inscriptions were not changed.
+In that case, study of the dowel holes connecting the pieces of the coffin might provide some assistance in clarifying the picture.
+However, so far the evidence has not helped to us understand why two people are named on the pieces of this coffin, and why they are apparently slightly different in date.